synapse-wireless/e20-gateway-hosted-webserver/e20-sys/README.md

     /etc/init/e20-kit1-demo.conf

 This file assumes/requires that directory tree e20-kit1-demo resides in `/home/snap`.
-If you pulled the example souce code directly from github, you may need to move the files, or change the path to app_server.py in file e20-kit1-demo.conf.
+If you pulled the example source code directly from GitHub, you may need to move the files, or change the path to app_server.py in file e20-kit1-demo.conf.